levycarneiro/LoRaDurationTests/README.md

 # LoRaDurationTests

-From what I saw, a higher Spreading Factor and lower Bandwidth provide longer range for LoRa communications, but they come with longer duration time for sending messages.
-So: how much time does it take to send a LoRa message with different parameters?
+A higher Spreading Factor and lower Bandwidth optime for longer range in LoRa communications, but they come with longer duration time for sending messages (and more energy use).
+Which begs the question: how much time does it take to send a LoRa message with different parameters?

 Tests done with: